yizhezhang2000/SAMAug/README.md

 You can also refer the script in [SAMAug.py](https://github.com/yizhezhang2000/SAMAug/blob/main/SAMAug.py) for generating SAM-augmented images for your own medical image data.

 ##
 Questions and comments are welcome!
 We believe there is room for further improvement.
-Please consider sharing your experience on SAMAug.
+Please consider sharing your experience in using SAMAug.
 Thank you.